kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

 So I have no idea how the demon beast will appear here.

 When I was thinking about how to clear this event, I thought that I could make up some excuse to form an armed patrol or something so that the students would not have to fight unarmed.
-The game didn't say anything about why or how the demon beast appeared, and I couldn't come up with a reason to make such an arrangement.
+But the game didn't say anything about why or how the demon beast appeared, and I couldn't come up with a reason to make such an arrangement.

 Let's say I try to tell them that the demon beast was supposed to appear.